Pranau-R/ThermoSense-Lorawan/README.md

-# ThermoSense-Lorawan
+# Model4928-Temperature-Sensor
-This is a ThermoSense-LoRawan repo which uses Catena4610 board.
+This is a Model4928-Temperature-Sensor repo which uses Catena4610 board.